Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 ADR is still in its infancy in commercial disputes in Cyprus.
 However, it is gaining in popularity, and many law professionals now also opt to train and gain relevant qualifications so that, where it may be beneficial to their client, they can promote ADR rather than litigation as a solution.
 Arbitration, international arbitration, mediation, and conciliation are all procedures which are available in Cyprus.
 The Cyprus courts have no power to compel disputing parties to use ADR, although they can recommend its use, engaging in it is on a voluntary basis only.
 In general ADR proceedings are confidential but in some circumstances disclosure may be possible.

 In Cyprus arbitration is mandatory for disputes involving co-operative institutions.
-It has also proved to be a popular means of settling disputes in the building and contracting sector, where internationally large construction and infrastructure projects have for many years incorporated arbitration clauses as a standard contractual provision.
+It has also proved to be a popular means of settling disputes in the building and contracting sector, possibly because many disagreements arising involves technical issues which lend themselves to impartial adjudication by a technical expert.
 Increasingly other business sectors are also seeing arbitration as a cheaper and speedier means of resolving disputes than court action.
-Many companies are now including arbitration clauses in their contracts requiring both parties to resolve any contractual dispute through a binding arbitration process, either through a recognised arbitration centre or through an ad hoc process, both for its speed of resolution as compared to litigation, but also because of its confidential nature.
+Many companies are now including arbitration clauses in their contracts requiring both parties to follow through an arbitration process in full before resorting to litigation if no agreement can be reached.

-In matters of domestic arbitration the Arbitration Law, Cap 4 gives the court powers to:
+In matters of domestic arbitration Cap 4 gives the court powers to:

 - Appoint an arbitrator, and